louketo/louketo-proxy/README.md

    --forbidden-page 					a custom template used for access forbidden --tag [--tag option --tag option]			a keypair tag which is passed to the templates when render, i.e. title='My Page',site='my name' etc
-   --max-session "1h0m0s"				if refresh sessions are enabled we can limit their duration via this --proxy-protocol					switches on proxy protocol support on the listen (not supported yet) --refresh-sessions					enables the refreshing of tokens via offline access --json-logging					switch on json logging rather than text (defaults true)
+   --max-session "1h0m0s"				if refresh sessions are enabled we can limit their duration via this --skip-token-verification				testing purposes ONLY, the option allows you to bypass the token verification, expiration and roles are still enforced
+   --proxy-protocol					switches on proxy protocol support on the listen (not supported yet) --refresh-sessions					enables the refreshing of tokens via offline access --json-logging					switch on json logging rather than text (defaults true)